 The same logic applies across soil types, seasons, and growth stages.
 Sandy soil dries out in a day.
 Clay soil holds water for nearly a week.
 A summer heatwave doubles your garden’s water demand.
 A rainy spring week may mean you do not need to water at all.

-This is not meant to overwhelm you.
-It just means that the best watering habit is not a fixed routine — it is a small set of skills.
+The best watering habit is not a fixed routine — it is a small set of skills.
 Once you understand what drives your garden’s water needs, you will know exactly when to water and when to hold off.
 That is what the rest of this article covers.

 How Soil Type Affects Your Garden Watering Schedule